Tolujoh-n/study-online/README.md

 - PostgreSQL and have it connected properly
 Then you gonna see the Online course loads up site load up.....

+## Update the app data
-in user with this command  `python manage.py createsuperuser` register your account, your username and password you should see superuser created successfully
+- create an admin user with this command  `python manage.py createsuperuser` register your account, your username and password you should see superuser created successfully
 - Run `python manage.py runserver` and navigate to your localhost admin directory on the web browser **yourlocalhost/admin** to loging and perform some **CRUD** Operation on the App
 - To Add some Course to the App after login-in the admin dashboard navigate to course and fill the data to be updated -